 Bill Gates has served on the Phoenix City Council since July 2009 and was elected to a four-year term on August 30, 2011.
-He represents a diverse district stretching from the Black Canyon Highway to 56th Street and Glendale Avenue to as far north as Beardsley Road, including the Moon Valley, Sunnyslope, and Paradise Valley Mall areas.
+In January, 2013, he was elected Vice Mayor.
+He represents a diverse district stretching from the Black Canyon Highway to 64th Street and Northern Avenue to Bell Road, including the Moon Valley, Sunnyslope and Paradise Valley Mall areas.
 The district is home of the scenic North Mountain and Phoenix Mountain preserve areas.

-Given our weakened economy and limited resources he is fiscally austere in his approach to providing core service delivery, minimizing fee increases and voting against tax increases, and pushing for innovation and efficiency Gates works closely with small businesses, property owners, developers, an surrounding neighborhoods to foster a good business environment via business and neighborhood meetings and advocating for less red tape at City Hall.
+Given our weakened economy and limited resources, he is fiscally austere in his approach to providing core service delivery, minimizing fee increases and voting against tax increases, and pushing for innovation and efficiency.
+Gates works closely with small businesses, property owners, developers, and surrounding neighborhoods to foster a good business environment via business and neighborhood meetings and advocating for less red tape at City Hall.

-Some areas of focus include commercial and small business redevelopment along major business corridors, including 32nd Street, 19th Avenue, Cave Creek Road and the Sunnyslope and Moon Valley areas.
-Vice Mayor Gates is a strong supporter of renewable energy related economic development, especially solar energy initiatives.
-He also works regularly with Police and Neighborhood Services staff, neighborhood block watches, and other community groups to keep neighborhoods clean and safe and address issues and complaints, including graffiti and property blight.
+Some areas of focus include commercial and small business redevelopment along major business corridors, including 32nd Street, 19th Avenue, North Mountain Redevelopment Area, and the Sunnyslope and Moon Valley areas.
+Vice Mayor Gates is a strong supporter of renewable energy related to economic development, especially solar energy initiatives.
+He also works regularly with Police and Neighborhood Services staff, neighborhood block watches, and other community groups to keep neighborhoods clean and safe and address issues and complaints, including graffiti, illegal signs, and property blight.

 In addition to his post on the City Council, Gates is a lawyer for PING, a Phoenix-based golf equipment manufacturer.
 He also serves on the Governor's Regulatory Review Council.
 Prior to working for PING in 2001, Bill was an associate at the firm of Fennemore Craig, practicing commercial litigation with an emphasis in property tax litigation.

 Gates is a graduate of Deer Valley High School in Glendale, Ariz.
 He attended Drake University where he received his bachelor's degree in political science and economics in 1993.
 He graduated from Harvard Law School in 1996.
-Gates is married and has two daughters, ages 12 and nine.
+Gates is married and has two daughters, nine and twelve.